How to Get PR in Singapore After Study

 How long does PR processing take in Singapore?

-The typical Singapore PR processing time ranges from 4-6 months.
+The typical Singapore PR processing time ranges from 4 to 6 months.
 Some applications may take up to 12 months during busy periods.

 Can I apply for PR as a student without a job offer?